This update was posted on 12/23/2018.

 Customers often connect the wire coming from their antenna into a Router

-output socket instead of into the Router Input socket.
-We will not spend much time talking about all of the problems this causes, except
+output socket instead of into the proper Input socket.
+We will not spend much time talking about all of the problems

-is a short wire that plugs into the LAN socket on the same power supply and goes to the INPUT or WAN socket
+There is a short wire that plugs into the LAN socket on the same power supply and goes to the INPUT or WAN socket

 on the back of the router.

 This socket is usually off slightly to the side, often yellow in color, and